Roald Amundsen’s polar exploits

 Roald Amundsen for the South Pole

-A week later Amundsen arrived in the Bay of Whales, sixty miles closer to the South Pole and unloaded his dogs, sledges and stores.
-Just like Peary, Amundsen used dog-teams to haul his sledges.
-Amundsen was also keenly aware of the importance of fresh meat in his men’s diets and so he came up with a brutal plan to use his dogs to both pull his sledges and as a supply of fresh meat when necessary, writing that he knew “the precise day on which I planned to kill each dog as its usefulness should end for drawing the diminishing supplies on the sleds and its usefulness should begin as food for the men’’.
+A week later, Amundsen arrived in the Bay of Whales, sixty miles closer to the South Pole, and unloaded his dogs, sleds, and stores.
+Just like Peary, Amundsen used dog teams to haul his sleds.
+Following his experiences on the Belgica expedition, Amundsen was also keenly aware of the importance of fresh meat in his men's diets.
+So he came up with a brutal, but effective plan to use his dogs to both pull his sleds and as a steady supply of fresh meat when necessary, writing that he knew "the precise day on which I planned to kill each dog as its usefulness should end for drawing the diminishing supplies on the sleds and its usefulness should begin as food for the men".

-In total, Amundsen’s expedition was much larger than Scott’s with eight men and 118 dogs, while Scott’s party of 33 was supported by only 33 dogs and 17 ponies.
+In total, Amundsen's dog-led expedition was much larger than Scott's, with eight men and 118 dogs, while only 33 dogs and 17 ponies supported Scott's party of 33.

-Amundsen’s party was covering four and a half miles an hour on skis and with light sledges, pulled by dogs, powered ahead leaving their final depot on 12 November.
-On 4 December Amundsen’s party slaughtered 40 dogs and the weather began to worsen with temperatures plummeting to -43° Celsius.
-The party preserved and on 14 December they raised the Norwegian flag on the South Pole.
+As they progressed across the ice in pursuit of their goal, Amundsen's party was covering four and a half miles an hour on skis and with light sleds, pulled by dogs, and powered ahead, leaving their final depot on 12 November.
+On 4 December, Amundsen's party slaughtered 40 dogs, and the weather began to worsen, with temperatures plummeting to -43° Celsius.
+The party preserved, and on 14 December, they raised the Norwegian flag on the South Pole.

-Meanwhile, Scott was stuck at Beadmore Glacier, just off the Ross Ice Shelf.
-It wasn’t too long before the ponies succumbed to the terrible polar conditions having to be reluctantly slaughtered while the motor sledges broke down.
-Scott and his companions then pushed on, knowing they had to cover the 1,532 miles to the South Pole and back on foot over glaciers and up to over 10,000 feet before reaching the Polar Plateau.
+Meanwhile, Scott and his party found themselves stuck at Beadmore Glacier, just off the Ross Ice Shelf.
+In quick succession, their ponies succumbed to the terrible polar conditions, having to slaughtered, while the motor sleds broke down.
+Undeterred, Scott and his companions pushed on, knowing they had to cover the 1,532 miles to the South Pole and back on foot over glaciers and up to over 10,000 feet before reaching the Polar Plateau.

-Scott began his final push for the South Pole on 4 January, a distance of 178 miles from Three Degree Depot.
-On 18 January they reached the South Pole only to find the Norwegian flag fluttering from an abandoned sledge.
-Scott wrote disappointedly ‘’Great God!
-This is an awful place, and terrible enough for us to have laboured to it without the reward of priority’’.
-On their journey home back to Cape Evans Scott and his party perished.
+Scott began his final push for the South Pole on 4 January, 178 miles from Three Degree Depot.
+On 18 January, they reached the South Pole only to find the Norwegian flag fluttering from an abandoned sled.
+Scott was bitterly disappointed, writing, "Great God!
+This is an awful place and terrible enough for us to have labored to it without the reward of priority."

-After the end of the First World War, Amundsen continued his polar exploration recognising the importance of the air in getting to remote places.
-This time Amundsen had his sights set on being the first to fly to the North Pole.
-With financial backing from the American explorer Lincoln Ellsworth, Amundsen received an Italian-built N-1 airship, to be named Norge, for Norway, but to be captained by its Italian-designer pilot Nobile.
-Norge arrived in Spitzbergen ready for Amundsen.
+After the end of the First World War, Amundsen continued his polar exploration, recognizing the importance of the air in getting to remote places.
+This time, Amundsen set his sights on being the first to fly to the North Pole.
+With financial backing from the American explorer Lincoln Ellsworth, Amundsen received an Italian-built N-1 airship named Norge (Norway), captained by its Italian-designer pilot Umberto Nobile.
+Norge arrived in Spitzbergen, ready for Amundsen.

-Meanwhile, Commander Byrd arrived with two aeroplanes, the aim being the first to fly to the North Pole.
-When there appeared to be no room for Byrd’s ship to dock King’s Bay alongside a ship occupied by the Amundsen/Nobile party, Byrd floated his aircraft ashore, lashed to a pontoon.
-Hearing that Byrd may get off the ground first Nobile tried to hurry up preparations for a premature departure of Norge but Amundsen refused to push off earlier than planned: An unplanned dash to the North Pole was not his style.
-At 2 a.m.
+Meanwhile, famed explorer Commander Richard E. Byrd arrived with two airplanes, the aim being the first to fly to the North Pole.
+When there appeared to be no room for Byrd's ship to dock King's Bay alongside a ship occupied by the Amundsen/Nobile party, Byrd floated his aircraft ashore and lashed to a pontoon.
+Hearing that Byrd may get off the ground first, Nobile attempted to hasten preparations for a premature departure of Norge, but Amundsen refused to push off earlier than planned: An unplanned dash to the North Pole was not his style at 2 a.m.
 Byrd took off to return triumphant at 5 p.m.
 Amundsen declared that he was delighted for Byrd as flying over the North Pole was only one of two projects.

 Amundsen’s wish granted

-When Norge finally took off with Amundsen, Ellsworth and Nobile, along with Nobile’s little dog Titina, on 11 May, Amundsen and Ellsworth had each brought along a tiny flag, no larger than pocket handkerchief to drop over the North Pole.
-Nobile however wouldn’t have anything to do with this and upstaged both men by bringing along armfuls of flags.
+When Norge finally took off with Amundsen, Ellsworth, and Nobile, along with Nobile's little dog Titina, on 11 May, Amundsen and Ellsworth each brought along a tiny flag, no larger than a pocket handkerchief, to drop over the North Pole.
+Nobile, however, determined to upstage both men, brought along armfuls of flags.

-Amundsen wrote ‘’The Norge looked like a circus wagon of the skies’’.
-Nobile even produced one Italian flag so large he could hardly see out the window!
-When Nobile released this giant flag it clung to the front of Norge before flying to the back threatening to damage the propeller.
-At least five miles beyond the North Pole Nobile’s giant flag ‘’fluttered free and sank swiftly to the surface of the ice below us’’.
+Amundsen wrote, "The Norge looked like a circus wagon of the skies."
+Nobile even produced one Italian flag so large he could hardly see out the window.
+When released, it clung to the front of Norge before drifting to the back, threatening to damage the propeller.
+At least five miles beyond the North Pole, Nobile's giant flag "fluttered free and sank swiftly to the surface of the ice below us."

-Meanwhile, Amundsen took off from Tromsoe for the first leg of the flight to Spitzbergen in a Latham seaplane.
-Meanwhile, Nobile was found and rescued.
-But of Amundsen there was no sign until a pontoon from his plane was found floating in the sea off the Fugloe Islands ten weeks later.
-Amundsen’s wish had been granted: He died in his plane while trying to save a man.
+Before doing so, Amundsen had written to his friend, "If you only knew how splendid it is up there!
+That's where I want to die; and I only wish that death will come to me chivalrously."
+Meanwhile, Amundsen took off from Tromsø for the first leg of the flight to Spitsbergen in a Latham seaplane to join the search for Nobile.
+In the meantime, Nobile was found and rescued.
+But of Amundsen, there was no sign.
+He vanished, and no trace could be found.
+Until that is, a pontoon from his plane was discovered floating in the sea off the Fugloe Islands ten weeks later.
+Amundsen's wish had been granted: He died in his plane while trying to save a life.

 © National Library of Norway ("Fram" i høy sjø, 1910), via Wikimedia Commons